-Custom Book covers are available starting at only $500.00 USD. for a figure with a relatively simple background like the girl below or the couple above, more complex backgrounds or crowds can cost a little more...
+Custom Book covers are available starting at only $500.00 USD. for a figure with a relatively simple background like Napoleon above or the girl below or the couple above, more complex backgrounds or crowds can cost a little more...

 Examples of Classic Old-School Science Fiction & Fantasy book illustrations: "Nightmare Planet", "the Tower of the ELEPHANT" below... and below that "THE TIME MACHINE" by H. G. Wells (left) "20,000 Leagues under the SEA" and "Master of the World" by Jules Verne...